npranav7619/CTF_Writeups/cotopaxi-guide/README.md

 ### QUIC :

 Quick UDP Internet Connections
-Created by google and widely used by google apps and its UDP based
+Created by Google and widely used by Google apps and its UDP based